Full-time: 3 years

 Take your studies to the next level

 We offer a full range of post-registration courses to help you gain more advanced and specialist skills and take the next step in your career.
-Our portfolio includes, for instance, an innovative MSc Mental Health and Wellbeing which you can study flexibly to gain a deeper understanding of advanced practice.
+Our portfolio includes innovative courses which you can study flexibly to gain a deeper understanding of advanced practice.

 You could also explore broader issues such as leadership for healthcare improvement or inter-professional practice.
 If you would like to conduct independent research into a specialist aspect of health and social care practice, there are opportunities to progress to doctorate level study too.